polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ## Comparisons

+All comparison _"operators"_ works the same way, in that they have an LHS and a RHS, implying respectively _"Left Hand Side"_ and _"Right Hand Side"_.
+However, since the _"comparison operators"_ in Hyperlambda are slots themselves, this implies there is no _"left"_ or _"right"_ side in your comparison, implying the _"left"_ parts of your comparison is the first argument and the _"right"_ side is the second argument.
+Notice, all comparison slots will consider types, which implies that boolean true will _not_ be considered equal to the string value of _"true"_, and the integer value of 5 is _not_ the same as the decimal value of 5.0, etc.

 ### [eq]

 **[eq]** is the equality _"operator"_ in Magic, and it requires two arguments, both of which will be evaluated as potential signals - And the result of evaluating **[eq]** will only be true if the values of these two arguments are _exactly the same_.
-Notice, the comparison operator will consider types, which implies that boolean true will _not_ be considered equal to the string value of _"true"_, etc.

 ```
 .src:int:5